unikornflex/composer-test-import/README.md

 	bower ?
 - see how to configure the autoloader to find files in app/lib/ folder => configure composer
 - exclude a External and a UFO folder from the .gitignore to import non PSR-0 classes and unikorn lib
-- create a namespaced wrapped for the Mobile_Detect class
+- create a namespaced wrapper for the Mobile_Detect class

 External PHP librairies proposal :